Pierre Michelin (businessman): Death

-On 29 December 1937, while driving his Citroën Traction near Montargis on the main road to the south, Pierre Michelin was involved in a fatal collision.
-The other car involved was a Peugeot, driven by Louis Lagorgette, the principal private secretary of the politician Paul Faure.
+On 29 December 1937, while driving his Citroën Traction Avant near Montargis on the main road to the south, Pierre Michelin was involved in a fatal collision.
+The other car involved was a Peugeot, driven by Louis Lagorgette, the principal private secretary of the SFIO politician Paul Faure.
 Lagorgette, his wife and his son all died at the scene of the accident.
 Pierre Michelin died at the hospital in Montargis the next day, soon after undergoing an operation for the amputation of his right leg.

 Pierre-Jules Boulanger was left to run Citroën without his friend, something he accomplished with flair and success for the next thirteen years.
 A sad parallel came in 1950 when Boulanger himself died at Broût-Vernet, Allier, also in a car crash in a Citroën Traction Avant, on Sunday, 12 November 1950, while on the main road between Clermont-Ferrand (the home of Michelin) and Paris.